ryandrewjohnson/react-localize-redux/README.md

 export default localize()(Greeting);
 ```

+### Set local translations

-In addtion to `global` translations you can add additional translations called `local` translations.
+In addtion to `global` translations you can add additional ones called `local` translations.
 These can be added to your redux store by dispatching the `setLocalTranslations` action.

 Assuming we have a component called `WelcomeView` with translations specific to it stored in a file named `welcome.locale.json`.